"*" indicates required fields

 1. Call 911 and provide as much detail as possible.

-2. Administer naloxone (Narcan) if available—it can temporarily reverse opioid overdose symptoms.
+2. Administer naloxone (Narcan) if available, as it can temporarily reverse opioid overdose symptoms.

 3. Keep the person breathing by performing rescue breathing or CPR if needed.